suresh92/Weather-Predictor/README.md

 # Weather-Predictor
 Implementation of a Weather Predicting algorithm

-What does this Project do?
+#How to Run the Project

+Prerequisite: A web server, say Apcahe Tomcat server, browser Have the project in the webapps folder of Tomcat server.
+Start the server
+and Hit the URL: http://localhost:8080/WeatherPredicto/weatherPredictor.html (assuming the server is configured with port 8080)

-Gets a future date and predicts its weather conditions
+Choose a date as input and Click the "Get Weather Conditions" button to get the weather conditions of various stations

-Algorithm Behind the weather prediction implementation
+# Algorithm Behind the weather prediction implementation

 Weather conditions of future dates are predicted based on two factors
 1. Weather conditions prevailed in previous year - same date as that of required date